Zabrane/qlnd/doc/LightningTickerplants.md

 In the diagram below, Alice opens a channel to Bob with a channel capacity of 1.1 BTC.
 The opening balance is 1.0 BTC on Alice's end and 0.1 BTC on Bob's end.
-The 1.0 BTC on Alice's end is referred to as Alice's outbound capacity, and is the amount she is able to spend.
-The 0.1 BTC on Bob's end is referred to as inbound capacity.
+The 1.0 BTC on Alice's end is referred to as Alice's outbound capacity, and is the amount she is able to spend or, send to Bob.
+The 0.1 BTC on Bob's end of the channel is referred to as Alice's inbound capacity.
 This inbound capacity determines how much Alice can receive.

 ![](AliceAndBobOpening.png)